 Surf, sip and saunter through San Diego's ultra-cool neighborhoods

 One of the largest Día festivities in the nation is the New York City Day of the Dead Festival in Staten Island.
 Two massive altars are created, including a communal one where guests can bring in photos and other offerings related to their deceased loved ones.
 The other giant ofrenda is dedicated to a specific Mexican region.

-Mano a Mano, a local nonprofit celebrating Mexican culture, hosts another large, multi-day event at St. Mark’s Church in the Bowery.
-Live performances, workshops, and a marketplace where folks can pick up ofrenda must-haves like papel picado (decorative perforated paper), sugar skulls, and pan de muerto are among the highlights.
+Mano a Mano, a local nonprofit celebrating Mexican culture, hosts another large, multi-day event.
+It's usually open to the general public, but recent events are ticketed and availability is limited, with festivities usually centred on St. Mark’s Church in the Bowery.
+Live performances and a marketplace where folks can pick up ofrenda must-haves like papel picado (decorative perforated paper), sugar skulls and pan de muerto are among the highlights.